ivozandhuis/ead2rico/README.md

 Transforms
 * Encoded Archival Description (EAD) 2002 XML format into
-* Records in Contexts Ontology 0.2 RDF/XML
+* Records in Contexts Ontology 1.1 RDF/XML (1.1 is not yet released!)
 with the
 * XML Stylesheet Language Transformation (XSLT) 1.0.